lilcoinzdc/jdk-rig/doc/BENCHMARK.md

 # Embedded benchmark

-You can run with XMRig with the following commands:
+You can run with KITTENpaw with the following commands:
 ```
-jdkrig --bench=1M
+kittenpaw --bench=1M
-jdkrig --bench=10M
+kittenpaw --bench=10M
-jdkrig --bench=1M -a rx/wow
+kittenpaw --bench=1M -a rx/wow
-jdkrig --bench=10M -a rx/wow
+kittenpaw --bench=10M -a rx/wow
 ```
 This will run between 1 and 10 million RandomX hashes, depending on `bench` parameter, and print the time it took.
 First two commands use Monero variant (2 MB per thread, best for Zen2/Zen3 CPUs), second two commands use Wownero variant (1 MB per thread, useful for Intel and 1st gen Zen/Zen+ CPUs).